pbollhorn/bi-group-5-and-9/exam_project/README.md

 - Peter Bollhorn
 - Tobias Thormod Birk Nielsen

-In our exam project we will perform Business Intelligence analysis for a fictional movie production company.
+In our exam project we will perform Business Intelligence analysis for a fictional movie production company in order to provide insights that can benefit this company.

 This company releases some movies in theaters and others directly to streaming platforms.